 Fixing this issue required a broader, company-wide change.
 They worked with UX designers and product teams to change their mobile app to make it easier to reach support.

 This change, along with their new coaching, helped Alexei Inc raise their CSAT by over 10%, helping them meet their goal of maintaining high quality while rapidly scaling.

-This framework will help identify the issues causing bad customer satisfaction scores (both related to support and not), and enable brands to take steps toward improvement.
+This framework will help any team identify the issues causing bad customer satisfaction scores (both related to support and not), and enable brands to take steps toward improvement.
 If your team can commit to coaching, and implement the changes you identify, you should expect to see your CSAT go up.

 While every company has different problems, this framework, along with the right QA tool, should help you root out your specific problems and solve them.
 This structured process to analyze CSAT results will also allow you to communicate with key stakeholders in your company to implement the changes that the data demands.